Are You Leveraging Employee Engagement Focus Groups Effectively?

 What Is a Focus Group?

-Few organizations are as good at implementing what they learn from engagement surveys as they are at administering the survey.
-In fact, recent research by CEB found that 80% of business leaders do NOT believe that their engagement surveys are driving meaningful business outcomes.
-This is not surprising.
-Designing and administering a survey is much easier that getting an entire organization behind the critical few actions required to improve employee engagement.
+Too many organizations excel at administering engagement surveys but stumble when it comes to acting on the results.
+In fact, research from CEB shows that 80% of business leaders do not believe their engagement surveys drive meaningful business outcomes.
+This gap isn’t surprising — designing and distributing a survey is far easier than rallying an entire organization around the few critical actions that truly improve engagement.

 Five Steps To Implement Employee Engagement Focus Groups